 Multi-factor authentication requires users to take a second step, after entering the correct password, to prove they have authorized access.
 This typically includes entering a code that is sent to their phone via SMS.
 It can also include phone calls, answering security questions, mobile app prompts, and more.

 3. Manage SaaS access and permissions

-System admins have the ability to control what apps are allowed permissions to the company’s Google or Microsoft cloud accounts.
+District system admins have the ability to control what apps are allowed permissions to the company’s Google or Microsoft cloud accounts.
 This can be as simple as restricting access to risky apps, or as customized and detailed as creating sanctioned and unsanctioned apps lists.

 4. Enable anti-phishing protections